microsoft/hol-azure-machine-learning/008-lab-recommendation-system.md

 1. You will see the grill restaurants are related to each other and vegeterian restaurants too.

-## What to recommend for a new user?
+## What to recommend for a brand new user?
 Above samples are using existing users. i.e. recommending a new, second or third item to buy to an existing user in the system.
 Or to advertise second, third related items to the one that the user is viewing etc. What about if we have a new user registered to the system but haven't made any rating yet?
 To be able recommend items etc. for a new user, you should definitely work with input data triplet (with optional data, users and items available).
 Also you must have the features of the new user (In our case it is the type column of the user table).
 Now lets develop a recommender system for new users:

 1. Set parameters of "Score Matchbox Recommender" to **3** with below settings.